zarr-developers/zarr-developers.github.io/index.md

 ## Features

 * Chunk multi-dimensional arrays along any dimension.
+* Compress array chunks via an extensible system of compressors.
 * Store arrays in memory, on disk, inside a Zip file, on S3, etc.
 * Read and write arrays concurrently from multiple threads or processes.
 * Organize arrays into hierarchies via annotatable groups.